pmean/build-website/text/04/retrospective.md

 produce a confidence interval that is so wide as to be essentially non-informative.
 The example, I always cite is that of a doctor who runs a ten thousand dollar battery of tests on a patient to give him an idea of his prognosis.
-After all the test, the doctor announces \"*we\'re 95% confident that your probability of surviving this operation is somewhere between 3% and 98%.*\"
+After all the test, the doctor announces "*we're 95% confident that your probability of surviving this operation is somewhere between 3% and 98%.*"

 **Further reading**